kylewaynebenson/color-scale-smoother/README.md

-# Color Band Smoother
+# Color Scale Smoother

-A clean, professional web application for creating and smoothing color gradients with interactive controls and real-time visualization.
+Create color scales, apply smoothing approaches, and visualize how your colors relate to each other in color space.

 ## Live Demo